 Beaucage's exhibitions are social spaces built around short visual stories.
 Each short story is invented around a character she has painted during a month long improvisation period.
 To this end; she is following Roland Barthes observations in "Le Plasir Du Texte" and "S/Z" by focusing on the "pleasure" of each painting and character portraits as part of an open ended narrative.
 Letting the viewer discover the exhibition by a semi-visible story tread.

 Having studied film in parallel to painting Beaucage favors shoulder shot, two shot, "plan Americain", full feet and long shot for her portraits.
 The protagonists are often DJ's, ravers and art students but lately a number of activists are claiming space on her walls.

 Statement for each Exhibition:

-Site Specific Public Art Project, Harbor Park Garage, Baltimore, April 2019
+Site Specific Public Art Project, Harbor Park Garage, Baltimore, April 2019 (on going)

 Look 70 feet up and 29 feet across—Edie Beaucage’s site-specific public art project is boldly suspended on the façade of the Harbor Park Garage located adjacent to the inner harbor of Baltimore.
 For the inaugural project of what will be a rotating exhibition space, Los Angeles-based painter Beaucage draws from her world of characters that populate non-linear narratives and fantastical spaces as they move through acts of work, passion, romance, and leisure.
 This vinyl translation of a composite trio of Beaucage’s paintings presents light and friendly characters who are casual and good-looking beacons of camaraderie and openness—a gigantic invitation for the citizens of Baltimore to enjoy being out and about in their town.